tztz8/EWU-CSCD445-project/README.md

 ## Functions

 1. OpenGL Cube
-    1. If we have time also have input that can effect Conway games of life as it runs
-2. CPU Conway games of life
+2. CPU Conway games of life but for cube surface
-    1. If we have time
-3. CUDA Conway, games of life
+3. CUDA Conway, games of life but for cube surface
-    1. But include edges interacting
-4. Convert each 2d grid of Conway games of life to image for the face on the cube

 ## Min Goal